The Alma-Tadema Marble Technique: How the Master Painted Light Into Stone

 The Living Stone

-The next time you view an Alma Tadema, don't just look at the faces.
+The brilliance of the Alma-Tadema marble technique is that it preserved a vision of the ancient world that feels touchable.
+The next time you view an Alma-Tadema, don't just look at the faces.
 Look at the floor.
 Look at the benches.
 Look at the columns.

 Notice the blue veins running through the white calcite.
 Notice the sharp, hard reflection of a bronze pot on a polished step.
 Notice how the light seems to sink a millimeter into the surface before bouncing back.